guettli/list-of-K8s-development-environment-setups/README.md

 There are thousand ways to do this, and I have no clue.

 That's why I created this list.
+I want an overview of all options.

 ## Hermetic